 Two of the statues can be found there today.
 One of them appears like the eagle of Mesita B with a snake in its spout and claws, probably a symbol of air and earth.
 The other statue stands out because of its wild facial expression and its hands in meditative position.
 Regrettably the sculptures are not at their original place anymore.

 Getting there: by foot or horse; about 2 km from Chaquira to La Pelota.
 Along the way you can observe diverse vegetation and various agricultural cultivations.

 At this part of the canyon the locals used to saw wood and a lot of boards were extracted.
 This is the reason why people call that region El Tablón (the board/plank).

-Location: 0.5 km from the city centre of San Agustín, on the Vereda el Tablón
+Location: 0.5 km from the city center of San Agustín, on the Vereda el Tablón

 Altitude: 1750 MASL

-Historical information: The German archeologist Konrad Theodor Preuss mentioned the place of discovery of the sculptures near the river Tablón which originates at the Cerro de la Pelota.
+Historical information: The German archaeologist Konrad Theodor Preuss mentioned the place of discovery of the sculptures near the river Tablón which originates at the Cerro de la Pelota.

 Preuss describes two very distinct places.
 At one of them he discovered many statues, the other one he defines as a tomb with various pavilions.
 Today there are five statues with human and animal-like representations.
 One of them, which has never been terminated, shows features of a big cat.
 The main figure represents a female figure, wearing a tunic covering her body and indicating the high class.

 The society was supposedly polytheistic, they worshiped the sun and the moon and one statue is assumed to represent a moon goddess.
 The other ones could be religious symbols associated with death.
 Today they are not situated at their original place, they have been found on a small hill, just a few meters away.